SasView/sasview.github.io/faq.md

 ### Why do I get different parameter uncertainties using the Simple and Complex fitting engines?

-*   _This applies to SasView 3.0.0 and earlier._
+*   _This only applies to SasView 3.0.0 and earlier._
 *   To a first approximation, the two fitting engines should return similar, but not identical, parameter uncertainties.
 The Simple engine uses the Python SciPy library which computes the Jacobian using the _forward difference formula_ and evaluates the covariance matrix by QR decomposition.
 The Complex engine computes the Jacobian using the _centre point formula_ and evaluates the covariance matrix by singular value decomposition (SV).
 Both methods will also be affected by the accuracy of the numerical differentiation procedures and the precision of the floating point computations.
 *   (July 2014) We have discovered an inconsistency in the way that the Simple and Complex fitting engines define the reduced chi-square in SasView 3.0.0 and earlier.
 The consequence of this is that the Complex engine is not performing as many iterations as it should and is thus returning parameter uncertainties that are perhaps a factor 5 to 10 larger than expected.
-A solution is under consideration.

 ### Why do I sometimes get different 'goodness-of-fit' values when pressing Enter or Compute compared to pressing Fit?